datacamp/pythonwhat/docs/glossary.rst

 This article lists some example solutions.
 For each of these solutions, an SCT is included, as well as some example student submissions that would pass and fail.
-In all of these, a submission that is identical to the solution will evidently pass.
+In all of these, a submission that is identical to the solution will pass.

 .. note::